 blending in with the general population.

+The family names Culver and Zeek in long time residents often indicate Rogerene heritage.
 For the next 120 years the area would remain quiet, save for the occasional whistle of a Steam Engine traversing the tracks of the Delaware, Lackawanna & Western Railroad tracks, located just a half mile from the lake.
 Then around 1910, with a little promotion, a few summer homes started to be built around the waters edge.
 Some houses were eventually winterized, and year round residents gave Lake Rogerene a modern identity.

 This postcard dates from around 1920, and may be 'suspect', since many "Greetings From . . . "

 postcards had generic photos and this lake looks a bit large.
-Your input is welcome!

 Lake Rogerene circa 1930, the "Ledgewood" label not technically accurate,